homeymusic/mami.codi.R/README.md

 $${\sigma_f}^2 {\sigma_\lambda}^2 = \frac{1} {16 \pi^2}$$

-When wavelength and frequency variance are the same:
+When wavelength and frequency standard_deviation are the same:

 $$\sigma^2 = {\sigma_f}^2 = {\sigma_\lambda}^2$$